 Your expectations are inconsistent with what the market supports:

-Bottom line is your cash, credit, and income are there, and you’re telling yourself that you’re not going to buy a house because what you want is not there you really need to exchange your goals for goals that are much more in sync with what reality is.
-This by far is the number one reason why you might not be ready to purchase a house because what you want in relationship to what the market supports are too far on the opposite ends of the spectrum.
+The bottom line is your cash, credit, and income are there, and you’re telling yourself that you’re not going to buy a house because what you want is not there you need to exchange your goals for goals that are much more in sync with what reality is.
+This by far is the number one reason why you might not be ready to purchase a house because what you want about what the market supports are too far on the opposite ends of the spectrum.
 Often this is the primary reason why your mortgage financing and real estate purchase will not come to fruition.
 You must get real and surrender to what the market supports with the later goal of getting the dream house when the opportunity arises.

 Looking to get a mortgage?
 Start with a no-cost loan quote today!